-Scores are typically updated every 24 to 48 hours throughout the 7 days that a piece of artwork can be voted on by the public community.
+Scores are typically updated every 24 to 48 hours throughout the 7 days that a piece of artwork can be rated by the public community.
 Scores are not automatically updated.
 This is so that they can be checked for authenticity and for fraudulent activity.

-Judges scores will be combined and published at the end of their voting periods.
+Judges scores will be combined and published at the end of their rating periods.

-Community voting takes place over 7 days, as does monthly voting by the Typefolk judges.
-End of year judging takes place over 14 days to allow for a more in-depth voting period.
+Community scoring takes place over 7 days, as does monthly scoring by the Typefolk judges.
+End of year judging takes place over 14 days to allow for a more in-depth scoring period.
 Artwork will be scored by Typefolk judges early each month and at the beginning of the following year to allow for December monthly judging to take place.

 In the very rare situation that a draw occurs, Typefolk judges will review scores and new judging criteria may be introduced in order to select an overall winner.
-Further time may also be taken to ensure as many people have voted or judged the artwork as possible.
+Further time may also be taken to ensure as many of the public community or judges have scored the artwork as possible.

 Yes, all of the scores submitted to Typefolk are manually reviewed by team members before being updated onto the website.
 We look out for suspicious behaviour or trends, and utilise other preventative measures to ensure scores are authentic.